Infinitary Noetherian Constructions I. Infinite Words: Preliminaries

-As a corollary, the closed subsets $C$ of a Noetherian space $X$ are exactly the finitely unions of irreducible closed subsets $C_1$, \ldots, $C_n$ of $X$.
-We will be interested in computer representations of such irreducible closed subsets (i.e., of elements of $\Sober (X)$), and this will immediately allow us to represent all closed subsets $C$ as finite sets $\{C_1, \cdots, C_n\}$, where each $C_i$ is in $\Sober (X)$.
+We will be interested in computer representations of irreducible closed subsets of $X$ (i.e., of elements of $\Sober (X)$), and this will immediately allow us to represent all closed subsets $C$ as finite sets $\{C_1, \cdots, C_n\}$, where each $C_i$ is in $\Sober (X)$.
 If we can decide inclusion of irreducible closed subsets, one can also decide the inclusion of arbitrary closed subsets: if $C$ is represented by the finite set $\{C_1, \cdots, C_m\}$ and $C'$ is represented by the finite set $\{C'_1, \cdots, C'_n\}$, then $C \subseteq C'$ if and only if for every $i$, there is a $j$ such that $C_i \subseteq C'_j$.
 This is a simple consequence of the fact that each $C_i$ is irreducible.
 We will also require to be able to compute the intersection $C \cap C'$ of any two irreducible closed subsets of $X$ as a finite union $C_1 \cup \cdots \cup C_n$ of irreducible closed subsets.